GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 One should note that both training and test datasets are different.
 The goal of this experiment is to highlight the consequential impact that the problem formulation can have on performance.
-The rest of the experiments have been conducted with respect to _Scenario A_, following the same distribution of source numbers as He et al.
+The rest of the experiments have been conducted with respect to _Scenario A_, following the same distribution of source numbers as He et al used in @he_neural_2021.

 *Evaluation frameworks.*
 For understanding the impact of the number of concurrent sources in the room on performance, we have evaluated a given network in various scenarios.